-2. Guidance on Elections is the standing regulations governing the conduct of elections and related matters at the Academy.
+- 1. The Guidance on Elections 2023-24 is attached.
+FSC and Council approved the changes (listed below). - 2.
+Guidance on Elections is the standing regulations governing the conduct of elections and related matters at the Academy.
 One of FSC's principal responsibilities is to revise and agree the Guidance annually.
-The following changes for 2022-23 were proposed and accepted at AGM.
+In this covering note attention is drawn to changes for the 2023-24 version, arising from discussions at Fellowship and Structures Committee (FSC), the Fellows' Diversity Group (FDG), Groups and Sections.
+The Guidance for 2023-24 incorporates all these various changes.